Douglas (footballer, born March 1983)

-Douglas Renato de Jesus (born 9 March 1983), known simply as Douglas, is a Brazilian former footballer who played as a goalkeeper.
+Douglas Renato de Jesus (born 9 March 1983), known simply as Douglas, is a Brazilian former professional footballer who played as a goalkeeper.

-He spent most of his professional career with Vitória de Guimarães, having signed in 2011 from Ipatinga.
+He spent most of his 20-year career with Vitória de Guimarães, having signed in 2011 from Ipatinga.
 He won the 2012–13 Taça de Portugal with the club, appearing in 235 competitive matches.

 Club career

 Early career

 Douglas was born in Ribeirão Preto, São Paulo, and started his career with hometown club Botafogo Futebol Clube (SP).
 In 2006 he joined Iraty Sport Club, but returned to his native state in the following year after signing for Olímpia Futebol Clube.

 After winning the year's Campeonato Paulista Série A3, Douglas moved to neighbouring Sertãozinho Futebol Clube in the Série C.

 Santos

 On 6 February 2008, Douglas was presented at Série A side Santos FC after agreeing to a three-year contract.
 During his first season he started ahead of Fábio Costa and Felipe, playing 17 matches to help his team finish in the 15th position.

 Douglas was demoted to third choice in 2009, and was loaned to Ipatinga Futebol Clube of the Série B on 23 January 2010.
 Upon returning, he left Santos as his contract expired.